thpongue/rockpaperscissors/docs/artifacts.md

 			- [] select from the words "rock", "paper", "scissors" on both sides
 			- [] highlight selected word
 			- [] show text showing "winner" and "loser"
-			- rename folder to rockpaperscissors.io
-			- incorporate sass into build process
 	- [] multi game
 		- [] for each game store the selection and output
 		- [] total wins